By Matt Sonnhalter, Vision Architect, Sonnhalter

 Send press releases on new products out to any of the media you didn’t get a chance to meet with at the show (not all relevant media are going to be able to attend every show or make it to every booth).

 And finally, follow up with any of the editors you did meet with at the show and continue to pursue the opportunities you discussed.
 Many of our clients have built extremely positive relationships with trade editors that started with a single trade show meeting.

 A key factor for any marketing tactic, evaluating the performance, is always a must.
 Make sure and capture key metrics from the show, like:

 - Number of leads (depending on your plan, sometimes “quality” of the leads is better than the overall “quantity”)

-- Overall show traffic stats (make sure and have comparisons to previous years to see the overall health of the show…is attendance growing, shrinking or staying flat?)
+- Overall show traffic stats (make sure to have comparisons to previous years to see the overall health of the show…is attendance growing, shrinking or staying flat?)

 - Monitoring for media coverage from the show

 Have a meeting with the key members of your team, including sales, to discuss and recap the show.
 It’s important to have this meeting shortly after the show, so everything is still fresh in everyone’s mind.
 Here are some potential topics/question starters for this meeting:

 - What didn’t?